 Final thoughts on visiting the Mamma Mia church in Skopelos

 Have you visited the Mamma Mia church of Agios Ioannis Kastri?
 What did you think?

-I based myself on the little island of Skopelos for eight months in 2020 and got to know it very well during that time.
-I have lived in Greece for almost four years.
+I lived on the little island of Skopelos for 9 months during the global pandemic and got to know it very well during that time.

-If you need assistance in drawing out your Greek island hopping itinerary, or have any general queries about Greece, I’m happy to help you as best as I can.
+If you need assistance in drawing out your Greek island-hopping itinerary or planning a trip to Greece, I’m happy to help you as best as I can.